tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/Activities/05-Stu_Voice_Recognition/README.md

 The dataset that is going to be used in this activity was created to identify a voice as male or female based upon acoustic properties of the voice and speech.

 The dataset consists of `3,168` recorded voice samples, collected from male and female speakers.
-The voice samples were pre-processed by acoustic analysis in R using the `seewave` and `tuneR` packages, with an analyzed frequency range of `0hz` to `280hz` (human vocal range).
+The voice samples were preprocessed by acoustic analysis in R using the `seewave` and `tuneR` packages, with an analyzed frequency range of `0hz` to `280hz` (the human vocal range).

-The following acoustic properties of each voice are measured and included within the CSV:
+The following acoustic properties of each voice are measured and included within the spreadsheet:

 * meanfreq: mean frequency (in kHz)
 * sd: standard deviation of frequency